webrecorder/browsertrix-crawler/README.md

 will start a crawl with 3 workers, and show the screen of each of the workers from `http://localhost:9037/`.

-The screencasting feature is still experimental and may not always work.

-### Behaviors

-Browsertrix Crawler also supports automatically running customized in-browser behaviors.
-The behaviors auto-play videos (when possible), and auto-fetch content that is not loaded by default, and also run custom behaviors on certain sites.

-Behaviors to run can be specified via a comma-separated list passed to the `--behaviors` option.
-By default, the auto-scroll behavior is not enabled by default, as it may slow down crawling.
-To enable this behaviors, you can add
-`--behaviors autoscroll` or to enable all behaviors, add `--behaviors autoscroll,autoplay,autofetch,siteSpecific`.

-See [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors) for more info on all of the currently available behaviors.

 ## Creating and Using Browser Profiles